There is no fee unless we win!

 Dog Owners Face Strict Liability for Dog Bites in Washington

 When a dog bites or attacks someone in Washington, dog owners and handlers are held liable under a theory of strict liability.
-Under this theory, dog bite victims don’t need to prove that the owner did anything wrong when they sue for dog bite.
+Under this theory, dog bite victims don't need to prove that the owner did anything wrong when they sue for a dog bite.
 Certain other states, however, require the dog bite victim to demonstrate that the owner was negligent in some way, leading to the dog attack.

 However, the truth is that Washington's dog bite laws allow victims of minor dog bites to seek compensation even if the dog bite does not cause permanent damage or break the skin.
 The mental and emotional distress a victim experiences due to a dog bite can be crippling enough to cause significant losses, even when no blood is drawn.